shivamnsingh/Email_Spam_Detection/README.md

 Preprocess the data

-Train KNN, Decision Tree, and SVM models
+Train KNN, DT, and SVM models

 Evaluate metrics and print results